atharmohammad/Code-N-Collab/README.md

  we encourage organizations and individuals to contribute requirements, documentation, issues, new templates, and code.
  For code contributions, read :

- * Every pull request should be generated on yjs branch.

 - The <a href="CODE_OF_CONDUCT.md" >Code of Conduct</a>
 - The <a href="CONTRIBUTING.md">Contribution Guidelines</a>